OyangCS/CS225RyuukinSaxifrage/cs225_project/README.md

 make test
 ./test

-Note: Paths to files (such as the ones used in test cases) might need to be updated based on the user.
+Note: Paths to the data files (such as the ones used in test cases) might need to be updated based on the user.